Marathon: All DCON Locations and How to Use Them Efficiently

 • Assuming the DCON marker will always appear on the map.

-• Waiting until the end of the raid to deliver, when your route is already crowded and your inventory is full.
+• Waiting until the end of the raid to deliver, when your route is crowded and your inventory is full.

 • Bringing the wrong item because two contract objects have similar names.